kermitt2/biblio-glutton/lookup/README.md

 - `DELETE host:port/service/data/pmid?name=DB_NAME` drop the database name from the PMID lookup
 - `GET host:port/service/data/oa` return samples of data from the database (for testing purposes only)
 - `DELETE host:port/service/data/oa?name=DB_NAME` drop the database name from the OA lookup
+- `GET host:port/service/data/crossref` return samples of data from the database (for testing purposes only)
+- `DELETE host:port/service/data/crossref?name=DB_NAME` drop the database name from the Crossref json db

 ### cURL examples